Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/linux-dsn-configuration.md

 ## Adding a Driver Entry

-Users can automatically add the driver by running `./scripts/register_driver_unix.sh`, or by doing the steps listed below.

 ### Manually editing the odbcinst.ini file ###
+If /etc/odbcinst.ini does not contain Amazon Timestream ODBC Driver info, please add a driver entry following the steps below.

 Use a text editor from the Unix shell to edit the odbcinst.ini file such as vi.

 **To create a System Driver Entry run:**